 - Authorized for rehabilitation of Herptile: 17

-Because not every rehabilitator has their own facility, that total of 82 actually breaks down into 49 unique locations.
+Because not every rehabilitator has its own facility, that total of 82 actually breaks down into 49 unique locations.
 Of these locations, only 10 are authorized to take large animals.

 We spent time calling every single one of these locations, four of which are located right in our backyard, and found the following:

-- Only five in the state currently report an availability for fawns
+- Only five in the state currently report availability for fawns

 - Of the four located in the vicinity of El Paso, Pueblo, and Teller counties, only one can actually take and hold large animals